 - Stitches, collagen, or a bone graft may be used to assist in healing.

-Please remember that surgical procedures vary greatly in terms of invasiveness.
+Please remember that surgical procedures vary greatly in terms how invasive they are.
 Many factors can affect the complication of the surgery and the healing process.
 These are general guidelines to follow and inform the patient, but specific instructions may be given at the time of surgery that may vary from what is written here.